 The product goes on, you guessed it, purple — a bold, somewhat-alarming violet that will stain your bathtub if it dries — but rinses out clear.
 For about five minutes in between, that pigment works to neutralize those brassy shades with its magical, opposite-end-of-the-color-wheel powers, explained hairstylist Susan Monahan of Warren-Tricomi Salon.

 And get this: It works.
 While an over-the-counter product can't replicate the nuanced work of a skilled colorist, it can help keep that blond shade bright for months, helping you stretch out the time between salon visits.

-It can also help neutralize yellows or gold to make blond shades appear brighter, adds Victoria Hunter of Whittemore House Salon.
+It can also help neutralize yellows or gold to make blond shades appear brighter, added Victoria Hunter of Whittemore House Salon.

 And it is possible to go overboard.
-Pearl recommends using it just once a week, maximum.
+Pearl recommended using it just once a week, maximum.
 You can use one of our favorite drugstore shampoos on the other days.

 With that, here as some purple shampoos to try.
 Let us know how it goes!

 Reviewers on Ulta raved, "I bought this product to take out the brassiness of my colored hair.
 Normally dark brown roots but I have balayage to basically platinum blonde and HELLO.
 I could tell the difference in my hair in ONE wash.
 This shampoo is amazing.
 I've used it twice so far this week (I only wash my hair about 3 times a week anyways) and it really does the job.
 Follow the directions on the back tho, lather it in your hair and LEAVE IT IN (it says max 5 minutes so I would keep it in the max).
 If you do not leave a purple shampoo in your hair and let it do it's job then you will not see results!
 Would buy it again for sure!"